LarsEjaas/lars-ejaas-portfolio-v2/README.md

 ## 😉 Gotchas, Caveats and tips

-- The `generate:routes script` requires Node v22.7.0 or later because it relies on the experimental `--experimental-transform-types` flag to run TypeScript files within an npm script (so you probably need NVM to go back and forth between Node versions for now).
+- The `generate:routes script` requires Node v22.7.0 or later because it relies on the experimental `--experimental-transform-types` flag to run TypeScript files within an npm script.
+However, Astro is not compatible with this Node version (so you probably need NVM to go back and forth between Node versions for now).
-  However, Astro is not compatible with this Node version.
 - All TypeScript files with the .mts extension are optimized for both the project itself and for use in npm scripts.
 - You can use the [XML Tools extension](vscode:extension/DotJoshJohnson.xml) to format sitemap files to be human readable in VSCode directly.
 Go to the command palette and select: `XML Tools: Format as XML`